 In this module, students are introduced to Occupational Safety and Health Administration (OSHA) Standards for infection control and hazard communication.
-Topics include microbiology, contagious diseases concerning the dental team, universal precautions, protective barrier techniques and handling hazardous chemicals in the dental environment.
-Students practice step-by-step instrument decontamination and operatory disinfection utilizing approved sterilization agents and methods.
+Topics include microbiology, contagious diseases concerning the dental team, universal precautions, protective barrier techniques and handling hazardous chemicals.
+Students practice step-by-step instrument decontamination using approved sterilization agents and methods.
+Students learn operatory disinfection using approved agents and methods.
 Methods for taking and recording vital signs and blood pressure are introduced.
-Students will become certified in CPR for the Healthcare Provider and be instructed on how to manage emergencies that may occur in the dental office.
-Basic concepts of psychology and communication are discussed with emphasis on helping dental patients overcome anxieties related to dental treatment.
-Special considerations for the medically and physically compromised patients are presented.
-Pharmacology in the dental office is introduced for a basic understanding in this area.
-Students are also introduced to basic anatomy and tooth morphology.
-Related spelling and terminology is studied throughout the module.
+Students also learn about CPR for the Healthcare Provider and how to manage emergencies that may occur in the dental office.
+Related dental terminology is studied.
+Basic concepts of psychology and communications for the medically and physically compromised patients are presented.
+Students are introduced to dental insurance processing.
+Career development skills are also taught.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Outside Hours: 20.0
+Lecture Hours: 40 Lab Hours: 40